 Baggy Point car park, grid ref: SS430398

 Follow this mostly level, graded track along to the end of the headland; look out to your left across the bays to Hartland in the far distance.
-We also have downloadable trails for this area - please see our website for details.
-In spring and summer the cliff slopes are carpeted in wild flowers, and in autumn you'll see gorse and funghi.
+In spring and summer the cliff slopes are carpeted in wild flowers, and in autumn you'll see gorse and fungi.
 As the path curves slightly to your left, look for three steps up to your right where you'll find a pond that's been restored to create a valuable wildlife habitat.
 It was built by the Hyde family who were keen conservationists and protectors of Baggy Point.
 The water here is deep so please keep your children and dogs under close supervision.
 Return to the path, passing through the gorse to the gate.
-Stop a while here and look at the memorial stone set into the wall to Henry Williamson (1895-1977), an English naturalist, farmer and prolific author who won the Hawthornden Prize for literature in 1928 for his book, Tarka the Otter.

 When you reach the headland take time to stop and absorb the view.
-On clear days, and when the sea birds aren't nesting, you may see the many rock climbers that come to Baggy Point to take advantage of the variety of routes it offers.
-You can also see the headland at Morte Point from here, also owned by us - please visit our website for walks from Mortehoe.
+On clear days, and when the seabirds aren't nesting, you may see the many rock climbers that come to Baggy Point to take advantage of the variety of routes it offers.
+You can also see the headland at Morte Point from here, also cared for by the National Trust.
 At the headland the path makes a sharp hairpin turn up to your right to a gate.
 Go through the gate and take the grassy path immediately to your left, following it along the fence line.
 It widens out into a grassy track that goes across a field at the top of the cliff past an old coastguard wreck post, once used for training and the only one surviving in North Devon.
 Please do not go to the edge of the cliff and ensure you keep your dogs on a lead.
-As you walk across this field look to you right at Hoe Wall - a traditional North Devon dry stone wall that straddles the spine of the promontory.
-Many types of lichen and moss thrive here, testament to the wonderful air quality we have in this part of the country.
-How many types can you see?

 Follow the grassy track as it passes out onto the eastern side of Baggy Point, where the panoramic vista across Woolacombe Bay comes into view.
-Stay on the path along the cliff top.
-In the spring and the summer listen out for the characteristic song of the stone chats, usually found sitting on the tops of the gorse and bramble bushes; in the winter you might hear robins.
-Go through the next gate and at the finger post follow the grassy path to your left.
-As you walk along this section look up to your right at the concrete bunker this is one of several dummy pillboxes on Baggy Point that were built in the Second World War and used as part of the D-Day Normandy landing training that took place here.
+Stay on the path along the clifftop.
+In the spring and the summer listen out for the characteristic song of the stonechats, usually found sitting on the tops of the gorse and bramble bushes; in the winter you might hear robins.
+Go through the next gate and at the fingerpost follow the grassy path to your left.

 Go over the stile and stay on the grassy track along the top of the cliffs.
 Cross over the next stile, looking back at the view down Baggy Point.
 Carrying on, the path winds its way through shoulder-high gorse bushes which, in late summer and autumn, will be ablaze with bright yellow flowers.